 For instance, look at the photographs above.
 Which images do you think are more memorable? (see answers in footnote).
 The memorability of these images is consistent across subjects, making some images intrinsically memorable, independent of the subjects' past experiences or biases.
 By analyzing a variety of image features and objects that might contribute to visual memorability, we found some intuitive results -- pictures with people and central objects in them are highly memorable -- and some surprising results -- beautiful landscapes are among the least memorable (see our CVPR 2011 paper).
 Based on our findings we also developed an algorithm that can take a new image, and automatically predict how likely it is to be remembered.
 Our image ranking algorithm matches empirical data quite nicely: it picks out dynamic scenes with people interacting as most memorable, static indoor environments and human-scale objects as somewhat less memorable, and outdoor vistas as forgettable.

-In a paper at NIPS 2011, we augment the object and scene level annotations with interpretable attributes that describe various spatial, content and aesthetic properties of images.
+In a follow up paper at NIPS 2011, we augment the object and scene level annotations with interpretable attributes that describe various spatial, content and aesthetic properties of images.
 We find a compact set of features that characterize the memorability of any individual image: for instance, images of enclosed spaces containing people with visible-faces are memorable, while images of vistas and peaceful looking places are not.
 Contrary to popular belief, unusual or aesthetically pleasing scenes are not highly memorable !
 This line of work represents the first attempts at determining intrinsic image memorability, and opens a new domain of investigation at the interface between human cognition and computer vision.

 In addition to applications in the gaming and entertainment industries (e.g for building visual memory games and more efficient mnemonic techniques), the impact of such algorithms in education, clinical research and re-education could be phenomenal: measuring visual memory degradation, and understanding more precisely what aspects of visual memory are deficient in specific psychological or brain disorders is an expanding area of research.
 This could also be applied to uncovering answers to some of the most basic questions of cognitive science and neuroscience: how can we recall such an amazing density of visual information and in what ways is this recall still fallible?
 What are the neural structures subtending the massive visual memory capacity, and how can we preserve or enhance (for patients suffering from Alzheimer) this capacity?